New Storage and Retrieval Service

 - It is easier to pack boxes whilst listing the files at the same time.

-- Bag files may be backed into boxes.
+- Bag files may be packed into boxes.

 - Where possible keep a small range of dates per box.
 EG 2004 – 2006 rather than 1996 – 2006.
 We will dispose of the whole box as a unit, meaning some files could be retained well over their retention period.